 \section{Introduction}

-The discovery of the Higgs boson and the (so far) non-observation of new particles at the LHC has confirmed the Standard Model as our paradigm.
+The discovery of the Higgs boson and the (so far) non-observation of new particles at the LHC have confirmed the Standard Model as our paradigm.
 Only the observation of neutrino mixing requires its extension in the leptonic sector.
-However, a number of theoretical arguments as well as experimental observations motivate searches for a more fundamental theory.
+However, a number of theoretical arguments as well as experimental observations still motivate searches for a more fundamental theory.
 Extensions of the scalar sector of the Standard Model (SM) are particularly well motivated.
-One of the simplest is the two-Higgs doublet model (2HDM) which, in its different incarnations, has been extensively studied \cite{Gunion:1989we,Branco:2011iw}.
-Models with more Higgs doublets transforming non-trivially under non-Abelian discrete symmetries have also gained interest, in particular in the context of mixing patterns of leptons and quarks.
-A general three-Higgs doublet model (3HDM) has a large number of free parameters already in the scalar sector alone.
+One of the simplest ones is the well-known two-Higgs doublet model (2HDM) which, in its different incarnations, has been already extensively studied (see for example \cite{Gunion:1989we,Branco:2011iw}).
+Models with more Higgs doublets transforming non-trivially under non-Abelian discrete symmetries have also gained interest, in particular in the context of predicting the observed mixing patterns of leptons or quarks.
+That is because, in its most general form, already a three-Higgs doublet model (3HDM) has a large number of free parameters in the scalar sector alone.
 Therefore it is particularly appealing from the point of view of model building to impose additional symmetries in the scalar sector.
 Symmetries play an important role in reducing the number of free parameters and, as a result, they increase the predictive power of the model.
-Continuous symmetries when spontaneously broken lead to undesired massless Goldstone bosons.
-There is a small list of finite symmetries a 3HDM can have without having a continuous symmetry \cite{Ivanov:2012fp} (see also \cite{Darvishi:2019dbh,Darvishi:2021txa}).
+Continuous symmetries, when spontaneously broken, lead to undesired massless Goldstone bosons.
+There is however a small list of finite symmetries a 3HDM can possess without having also a continuous symmetry \cite{Ivanov:2012fp} (see also \cite{Darvishi:2019dbh,Darvishi:2021txa}).
 Among the more predictive potentials are those where the 3 Higgs fields transform as a triplet of a non-Abelian discrete symmetry.
 The highlights of these cases are the $A_4$ and $\Delta(27)$ symmetries.